Best Tools for Applying Turmeric Masks (Brushes, Spatulas, or Hands?)

 Silicone brushes are the best overall tool for applying turmeric masks, including AMVital's Turmeric Clay Mask.
 They spread product evenly, don't absorb your mask, and clean easily without staining.

 Spatulas work well for thick clay masks.
 Hands are convenient but waste 20-30% more product and can stain temporarily.
-For best results, use non-porous tools that resist turmeric's yellow pigment.

 Key Takeaways

-- Silicone brushes spread evenly and don't absorb product—best overall choice
+- Silicone brushes spread evenly and don't absorb product — best overall choice

 - Spatulas work best for thick, clay-based turmeric masks